agile-ts/documentation/docs/quick_start/React.md

 const App = new Agile();

-// Now we are able to build our first State which has the intial value "Hello World" const MY_FIRST_STATE = App.State("Hello World");
+// Now we are able to build our first State which has the intial value "Hello World" const MY_FIRST_STATE = App.createState("Hello World");
 let helloWorldCount = 0;

 const RandomComponent = () => {
-    // With the 'useAgile' Hook we bind our first State to the 'RandomComponent' const myFirstState = useAgile(MY_FIRST_STATE);
+    // With the 'useAgile' Hook we bind our just created State to the 'RandomComponent' const myFirstState = useAgile(MY_FIRST_STATE);

     return (